DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Introduction

-We perform extensive evaluations of the synthesis quality across a broad spectrum of downstream tasks, including depth enhancement, semantic segmentation, and normal estimation.
-The task models trained with the depth map synthesized by our method consistently achieve the best transfer performance when tested on real-world data without fine-tuning.
-Moreover, after fine-tuning on each task with a small portion of the labels from the real-world dataset, models pretrained with the depth maps generated by our method still outperform the models pretrained using other methods, and even surpass the supervised baselines trained with full real labels; demonstrating the proposed approach's effectiveness in learning diverse real depth variations and preserving the underlying geometric properties of the scene.
+We evaluate the quality of the synthesized depth across a broad spectrum of downstream tasks, including depth enhancement, normal estimation, pose estimation, grasping, and semantic segmentation.
+The task models trained with the depth map synthesized by our method consistently achieve the best performance when tested on real-world data without fine-tuning.
+Our work makes the following contributions: 1) a framework that explicitly models geometric consistency for depth synthesis; 2) a mechanism that prevents geometric distortion by contrasting the feature differences instead of the features themselves; 3) an extensive study of state-of-the-art synthesis methods on a wide range of downstream tasks while achieving top performance.